 Stop 5: Post Office – Just a short distance from the lodge, on the right side of the road, see the nation’s smallest post office.
 This eight feet square structure was built in 1898.
 A wooden plaque describes its place in Mineral’s history.

-Stop 7: Elbe Depot and the Elbe Evangelical Lutheran Church – Since 1906, the Elbe Evangelical Lutheran Church has watched over the mountain community of Elbe.
+Stop 6: Elbe Evangelical Lutheran Church – Since 1906, the Elbe Evangelical Lutheran Church has watched over the mountain community of Elbe.
 Built by German immigrants, this tiny, charming church is listed on the National Register of Historic Places and still contains many of its original items including its 4-foot iron cross on top of the 46-foot bell tower-steeple housing its original bell as well as the original alter, and one pew.

 It’s just a short walk to the historic Paradise Inn with rustic rooms, the Paradise Inn Dining Room, Glacier Lounge, and a gift shop.
 Built in 1917, this beautiful inn displays hand-crafted furniture, a magnificent 14 foot grandfather clock and a rustic piano built by a German carpenter.
 Leaving from both the inn and visitor center is one of the most popular activities at Paradise — the short, family-friendly, paved nature trails.
 Suitable for just about everyone, these pathways lead through colorful meadows and offer spectacular mountain vistas.
 On the Nisqually Vista Trail, walk where the clouds go and see how weather shapes the landscape, plants and animals of these high-country meadows.
 See splendid fields of wildflowers while taking in the stunning views of Mount Rainier and Nisqually Glacier.
 And keep your eyes peeled for area residents — the amusing whistling marmots sunning themselves on the rock outcroppings.
 During the winter season, the road is not plowed beyond this point.

-Stop 25: Destination Packwood – For more area information, stop at Destination Packwood.
+Stop 24: Visit Packwood – For more area information, stop at Packwood Visitor Center.
 Find brochures, maps and fliers detailing local and regional recreational activities and events.
 Find information about the neighboring Gifford Pinchot National Forest provided by the local Cowlitz Valley Ranger Station.

 Notice: Goat Rocks Wilderness – Along the way, notice the rocky terrain of the Goat Rocks Wilderness.
 Named after the goats inhabiting the area, it is actually part of an ancient volcano, eroded over time.
 Today this scenic area offers hiking, wildlife watching, camping, and rock climbing for the outdoor enthusiast.